Welcome to Troop 131

 The Boy Scout program is very different from Cub Scouts.
 Your son will be given more responsibility and he will be offered opportunities to develop the skills he will need to fulfill those responsibilities.
 Adults have significantly less involvement than in Cub Scouts, but are always here to guide the boys as they develop their leadership skills.
 An Assistant Scoutmaster for new Scouts will be assigned as an advisor to your son’s patrol and will be the primary adult contact with that patrol.

-Troop Activities: Regular Troop meetings are held every Monday night at 7:30 p.m. in the Activity Room of the First Baptist Church, 2932 King Street, Alexandria.
+Troop Activities: Regular Troop meetings are held every Monday night at 7:30 p.m. in the Chapel of Immanuel Church-on-the-Hill, 3606 Seminary Rd, Alexandria.
 We require all scouts to wear their Boy Scout uniform to all meetings and Troop activities.

 If your son is unable to attend a particular Troop meeting or other activity, it is his responsibility to inform his Patrol Leader in advance.
 If he cannot contact his Patrol Leader, he must inform the Senior Patrol Leader.
 Please remember that communication is very important to a successful Troop.
 If you have any questions, please call the Assistant Scoutmaster for new Scouts.